JonathanMEdwards/subtext10/doc/language.md

 }
 check =?
 3
 ```
 An aggregate structure must define two input items.
-The structure will be executed repeatedly, like a `for-each`, feeding items from the input sequence into the first input item.
+The structure will be executed repeatedly, like a `for-each`, feeding items from the input series into the first input item.
 In this example we called the first input `item`, and define it from the default template value referenced as `that`.
 The second input (`sum`) acts as an accumulator.
 On the first call it defaults to the defined value (0).
 On the second and subsequent calls, `sum` is set to the result of the previous call.
-This example is equivalent to the built-in `sum()` program that sums a sequence of numbers.
+This example is equivalent to the built-in `sum()` program that sums a series of numbers.
 If the program rejects an item then it will be skipped and the accumulator value will be passed on to the next call.
 An `aggregate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `s sum(100)`).

-## Tracked sequences
+## Tracked series

-A sequence can be defined to be _tracked_.
-A tracked sequence automatically assigns a unique ID to each item when it is created.
+A series can be defined to be _tracked_.
+A tracked series automatically assigns a unique ID to each item when it is created.
 The ID is used to precisely track changes to the item.
 Such IDs are called _surrogate keys_ in databases.
 The tracking ID is hidden from the user and programmer.
 Tracking allows two important capabilities:

-1. Relationships between tracked sequences can be maintained, similar to relational databases, but without requiring that every item contain a unique and immutable key.
+1. Relationships between tracked series can be maintained, similar to relational databases, but without requiring that every item contain a unique and immutable key.
-2. Tracked sequences can be versioned and merged, similar to version control systems like git, except more precisely.
+2. Tracked series can be versioned and merged, similar to version control systems like git, except more precisely.

-Two tracked sequences are equal if their items are not only equal but also were created in the same relative order, including all items that were deleted.
-Tracked equality means that the sequences not only have the same current state but also effectively the same history of changes.
+Two tracked series are equal if their items are not only equal but also were created in the same relative order, including all items that were deleted.
+Tracked equality means that the series not only have the same current state but also effectively the same history of changes.

-> Tracked sequences could offer sorting by creation time, and creation-time could be used to order duplicates in a sequence sorted by value.
+> Tracked series could offer sorting by creation time, and creation-time could be used to order duplicates in a series sorted by value.

-> The IDs in tracked sequences are implemented as monotonically increasing serial numbers within the sequence, as in an “auto-increment” item in a relational database.
+> The IDs in tracked series are implemented as monotonically increasing serial numbers within the series, as in an “auto-increment” item in a relational database.
 We are not exposing this because merging can renumber items.

 ### Links

-Links are used to store user-modifiable references to items from outside the sequence.
+Links are used to store user-modifiable references to items from outside the series.
 A common scenario is what relational databases call _foreign keys_, where rows in one table reference rows in another:

 ```
 customers: tracked table {